ctorres345/TransformerDemoApp/README.md

 * Add lint checks
 * The fight screen will always generate the same result since the teams does not change we can improve this by shuffling the teams.
 This wasn't on the requirements so I didn't want to go beyond the scope for now.
 * Use a String resource manager to access safely string.xml resources on places without android context
+* Dark Theme can be supported easily but it would need some tweaks in colors and resources in order to make sure it looks good

 ## Notes